-- Keeping the Associate Vice President of Diversity, Equity and Inclusion informed and updated on information related to diversity and MBE/WBE/DBE goals and progress; - Developing key relationships with Human Resources (HR), hiring managers and other HR staff as appropriate; - Receiving notification from HR of all Personnel Action Request (PAR) notices approved for the college - Maintaining Equal Employment Opportunity (EEO) reports and statistics reflecting the demographic makeup of the college's faculty and staff; - Monitoring and supervising search committee processes to ensure diverse candidate pools are recruited, hired, and retained - Working with ODEO staff and hiring managers to assist with targeted partnerships and expanded outreach efforts.
-This may include forwarding all of the college's postings to ODEO, advertising through minority media outlets and/or identifying community-based organizations and other community resources to help identify diverse candidates; - Leading the college's Human Relations Advisory Committee and attending regularly scheduled meetings and/or other education/training opportunities scheduled by ODEO; - Recording and monitoring department contracts and MBE/WBE participation; - Facilitating education and training opportunities for all members of the college community to foster/enhance their knowledge and understanding of diversity, equity, and inclusion competencies.
+- Keeping the Associate Vice President of Diversity, Equity and Inclusion informed and updated on information related to diversity and MBE/WBE/DBE goals and progress; - Developing key relationships with Human Resources (HR) and hiring managers; - Receiving notification from HR of all Personnel Action Request (PAR) notices approved for the college; - Maintaining Equal Employment Opportunity (EEO) reports and statistics reflecting the demographic makeup of the college's faculty and staff; - Monitoring and supervising search committee processes to ensure diverse candidate pools are recruited, hired, and retained; - Working with ODEO staff and hiring managers to assist with targeted partnerships and expanded outreach efforts.
+This includes forwarding all of the college's postings to ODEO, advertising through minority media outlets and/or identifying community-based organizations and other community resources to help identify diverse candidates; - Leading the college's Human Relations Advisory Committee and attending regularly scheduled meetings and/or other education/training opportunities scheduled by ODEO; - Recording and monitoring department contracts, MBE/WBE and Disability Business participation; - Facilitating education and training opportunities for all members of the college community to foster/enhance their knowledge and understanding of diversity, equity, and inclusion competencies; - Serving as the Chairperson for the Bias Response Committee.